 Down a mural-clad, festoon-lit laneway in Hamilton you can find a passionate local busily roasting aromatic coffee beans, serving not only the customers that flock to this much-loved café, but supplying beans to many of the region’s other much-loved coffee spots too.

-Roxburgh House is usually a café, providore, event space, bar and restaurant, famous for its wood-fired pizzas and of course, their freshly roasted coffee.
-At the moment, to meet the demand for take-away coffees and lunches on the go, The Rox has set up shop in the laneway that runs parallel to this historic architectural gem.
+Roxburgh House is a café, providore, bar and restaurant, famous for its wood-fired pizzas and of course, their freshly roasted coffee.

-Right here, nestled in a backstreet of Hamilton, huge sacks of pale green coffee beans arrive after being hand-picked from small high-altitude farms in Brazil and Central America, with some beans also making their way from Africa and Ethiopia.
+Right here, nestled in Hamilton, Roxburgh is home to huge sacks of pale green coffee beans which arrive after being hand-picked from small high-altitude farms in Brazil and Central America, with some beans also making their way from Africa and Ethiopia.
 They grow like cherries and are sundried for a couple of weeks before being packed and shipped right here, to this hidden gem in Western Victoria, where more and more producers, growers and makers are honing their craft.

 “To reduce waste and work towards a circular economy, we deliver the beans in 5kg reusable drums, which the cafes bring right back to us for us to refill.
 We have around 40 drums out at any one time across Australia, and they’re swapped out as we need them back here in the roastery, a bit like the old-fashioned way milk bottles were circulated.”